 Revelation Craft Brewing

 A short distance from the Junction and Breakwater Trail in West Rehoboth, the modest brewery with immense potential is still winning over admirers.
-At its three locations, sip on-tap beers such the Conan the Juiceman, Mother-in-Law, and Sussex County Mule.
+At its three locations, sip on-tap beers such as the Conan the Juiceman, Mother-in-Law, and Sussex County Mule.

 Dogfish Head Craft Brewery